Fight the Fluff (Part 1): How to Improve Business Copy by Cutting the Clutter

 What is word fluff?

-Word fluff is anything that doesn’t add value to your writing, from repetitive words/phrases to overly complicated sentences.
+Word fluff is anything that doesn’t add value to writing, from repetitive words/phrases to overly complicated syntax.
 It can sneak in via the actual words used – for example, redundancies, padding, clichés and jargon – more on these below.
-And it can show up in how your words are put together – for example, smothered verbs, passive voice and over-explanations -– which I'll cover in part two.
+And it can show up in how words are put together – for example, smothered verbs, passive voice and unnecessary waffle – which is covered in part two.

 Why de-fluffing is important

-Whatever type of business copy you’re creating, you want customers or clients to skip through it, nod their heads at your well-made points and follow your call to action.
-You don’t want them looking up fancy words in dictionaries, furrowing their brows over obscure jargon and taking their business elsewhere.
+Whatever type of business copy I’m creating or editing, I want readers to skip through it, nod their heads at all the well-made points and follow the call to action.
+I don’t want them looking up fancy words in dictionaries, furrowing their brows over obscure jargon and taking their business elsewhere.

-Improves clarity and understanding: Concise copy helps readers easily grasp your message.
+Improves clarity and understanding: Concise copy helps readers easily grasp the message.

-Builds trust and credibility: Straightforward copy shows you understand your topic.
+Builds trust and credibility: Straightforward copy shows an understanding of the topic.

-Saves time and space: Getting to the point respects your readers' time and frees up valuable space if you have a limited word count.
+Saves time and space: Getting to the point respects readers’ time and frees up valuable space if there’s a limited word count.

 Enhances SEO performance: Copy clearly relating to user intent pleases our search engine overlords.

-Helps conversion rates: If readers understand your message – and its relevance to them – they are more likely to follow your call to action.
+Helps conversion rates: If readers understand the message – and its relevance to them – they are more likely to follow the call to action.

 final conclusion